trustoverip/tswg-keri-specification/spec/spec.md

 ### Out-Of-Band-Introduction (OOBI)

-#### Introduction

-An Out-Of-Band Introduction (OOBI) provides a discovery mechanism that associates a given URI or URL with a given AID or SAID {{KERI_ID}}{{KERI}}{{SAID_ID}}{{OOBI_ID}}.
+An Out-Of-Band Introduction (OOBI) provides a discovery mechanism that associates a given URI or URL with a given AID or [[ref: SAID]].
 The URI provided by an OOBI acts as a service endpoint for discovering verifiable information about the AID or SAID.
 As such, an OOBI itself is not trusted but must be verified.
 To clarify, any information obtained from the service endpoint provided in the OOBI must be verified by some other mechanism.
 An OOBI, however, enables any internet and web search infrastructure to act as an out-of-band infrastructure to discover verifiable information over an in-band mechanism or protocol.
-The primary in-band verification protocol is KERI {{KERI_ID}}{{KERI}}.
-The OOBI protocol provides a web-based bootstrap and/or discovery mechanism for the KERI and the ACDC (Authentic Chained Data Container) protocols {{KERI_ID}}{{ACDC_ID}}{{OOBI_ID}}.
+The primary in-band verification protocol is KERI.
+The OOBI protocol provides a web-based bootstrap and/or discovery mechanism for the KERI and the ACDC (Authentic Chained Data Container) protocols [[ref: ACDC]] [[ref: OOBI]].
 Thus, the security (or, more correctly, the lack of security) of an OOBI is out-of-band with respect to a KERI AID or an ACDC that uses KERI.
 To clarify, everything in KERI or that depends on KERI is end-verifiable; therefore, it has no security dependency, nor does it rely on security guarantees that may or may not be provided by web or internet infrastructure.
-OOBIs provide a bootstrap that enables what we call Percolated Information Discovery (PID) based on the academic concept called Invasion Percolation Theory {{IPT}}{{DOMIP}{{PT}}{{FPP}}.
+OOBIs provide a bootstrap that enables what we call Percolated Information Discovery (PID) based on the academic concept called Invasion Percolation Theory [[ref: IPT]][[ref: DOMIP]][[ref: PT]][[ref: FPP]].
 This bootstrap may then be parlayed into a secure mechanism for accepting and updating data.
 The principal data acceptance and update policy is denoted BADA (Best-Available-Data-Acceptance).

-Vacuous discovery of IP resources such as service endpoints associated with a KERI AID or SAID requires an OOBI to associate a given URL with a given AID or SAID {{KERI_ID}}{{KERI}}{{SAID_ID}}{{OOBI_ID}}{{URL}}.
+Vacuous discovery of IP resources such as service endpoints associated with a KERI AID or SAID requires an OOBI to associate a given URL with a given AID or SAID [[ref: SAID]] [[ref: OOBI]] [[ref: URL]].
 The principal reason for this requirement is that KERI AIDs are derived in a completely decentralized manner.
 The root-of-trust of a KERI AID is completely independent of the Internet and DNS addressing infrastructure.
 Thus, an IP address or URL could be considered a type of Out-Of-Band Infrastructure (OOBI) for KERI.
-In this context, an introduction is an association between a KERI AID and a URL that may include either an explicit IP address or a DNS name for its host {{RFC3986}}{{URL}}.
+In this context, an introduction is an association between a KERI AID and a URL that may include either an explicit IP address or a DNS name for its host [[ref: RFC3986]] [[ref: URL]].
 We call this a KERI OOBI and is a special case of OOBI) with a shared acronym.
 For the sake of clarity, unless otherwise qualified, OOBI is used to mean this special case of an 'introduction' and not the general case of 'infrastructure'.

 Moreover, because IP infrastructure is not trusted by KERI, a KERI OOBI by itself is considered insecure with respect to KERI, and any OOBI must, therefore, be later verified using a KERI BADA mechanism.
 The principal use case for an OOBI is to jump-start or bootstrap the discovery of a service endpoint for a given AID.
 To reiterate, the OOBI by itself is not sufficient for discovery because the OOBI itself is insecure.
 The OOBI merely jump-starts or bootstraps the authenticated discovery.

 OOBIs enable a KERI implementation to leverage existing IP and DNS infrastructure to introduce KERI AIDs and discover service endpoints, which may then be securely attributed.
 KERI does not, therefore, need its own dedicated discovery network; OOBIs with URLs will do.

-A secondary use case for OOBIs is to provide service endpoints or URIs for SAD (items identifier by their SAID.
+A secondary use case for OOBIs is to provide service endpoints or URIs for SAD (items identifier by their SAID).
 A SAID is a content address derived from a cryptographic digest of the serialization of a data item.
-The SAID protocol {{see CESR SAID Annex }} provides a derivation process where the SAID is actually included in the SAD.
+The SAID protocol [[ref: CESR]] provides a derivation process where the SAID is actually included in the SAD.
 This makes a SAID self-referential.
 Verification of a SAD resource obtained by querying a URI that includes the SAD's SAID is accomplished by simply re-deriving the SAID of the SAD in the reply and comparing it to the SAID in the URI.
 The `sad` URI scheme may be simply expressed as `sad:said` where `said` is replaced with the actual SAID of the referenced SAD item.
 The media type of the returned SAD is determined by its CESR-compatible serialization type, such as JSON, CBOR, MGPK, or native CESR, for example.

 #### Basic OOBI